Skip to content

 3 dB beamwidth (H-plane)52°

-Feedpoint impedance of 47 + j3 Ω is essentially ideal for a direct 50 Ω coax feed — no matching network needed.
+That feedpoint impedance of 47 + j3 Ω is essentially perfect for a direct 50 Ω coax feed — no matching network needed, no balun losses to worry about.
 The folded dipole naturally transforms the low radiation resistance of a parasitic-loaded driven element up to the coax impedance range.
+This is one of the main reasons we use folded dipoles on Yagis instead of simple dipoles.

-The free-space gain obeys the approximate formula for Yagi gain as a function of boom length:
+The free-space gain follows the approximate formula for Yagi gain as a function of boom length:

 G10log10(7.7Lboomλ)[dBd]G \approx 10 \log_{10}\left(\frac{7.7 \cdot L_\text{boom}}{\lambda}\right) \quad \text{[dBd]}